 Thanks to Joy and Tom Guthrie of Vizwerx Group for the great pic and to all our contributors!

-As we head out to the PMI EMEA Project Management Conference in Berlin, next month’s Frontline Festival is all about project management and planning.
+Next month’s Frontline Festival is all about meetings that get results and that people want to attend.
 New contributors are always welcome.
 Submit your relevant blog posts here!